ParjadM/ParjadM/README.md

 ## Daily jokes
-* Why did the junior developer break up with their code?
+* What does a developer do at the end of a big project?
-* Because it just wasn’t responsive enough!
+* He gits committed.